 and even of individual idiosyncracies.
 Although the story is

-own family, we refer to Christmas as Wikis because of one of children's
+own family, we refer to Christmas as Wikis because of one of my

-inability to say Christmas.
-Imagine if we were a part of a
+children couldn't say Christmas.
+Imagine if we were a part

 we did, the word Christmas could morph into Wikis in one

-Let's look at a real example of a very influential people:
+Let's look at a real example of one very influential people: